 3. Get Messy

 There's no way around it—children love messes.
 In this case, that can work for you.
 When kids are brushing well, the toothpaste bubbles up and foams.
 The more foam, the better.
 Encourage kids to brush in a way that makes lots of bubbles.
-Having to clean up afterwards is a small price to pay for the lifetime of good oral health you're encouraging.

 4. Offer a Choice